carlosp420/nymphalidae_diversification/MS.md

 but contrary to Danaina, which are specialized Apocynaceae feeders, Charaxes are known to feed on at least 28 plant families in 18 orders [@ackery1988] and some species appear to be polyphagous (Müller et al. 2010).
-Aduse-Poku et al. (2009) showed that most of the diversification of the genus occurred from the late Oligocene to the Miocene when there were drastic global climatic fluctuations, indicating that the diversity mainly is driven by climate change.
+@aduse2009 showed that most of the diversification of the genus occurred from the late Oligocene to the Miocene when there were drastic global climatic fluctuations, indicating that the diversity mainly is driven by climate change.
 Müller et al. (2010) found that climatic